 In the early 20th century this German company, named Bayer, marketed heroin as a cure for morphine addiction, as well as a cough suppressant.
 Later it was discovered that heroin metabolizes quickly into morphine in the body, making it a fast-acting type of morphine.
 It quickly became a drug with one of the highest addiction rates.
 Heroin addiction or its abuse is a serious socio-economical problem worldwide.
 Heroin is 1.5 to 2 times as powerful as morphine.

 Heroin can be injected, smoked, or snorted.
 There is a wide range of health risks with injection but smoking and snorting, although deemed less dangerous for transmitted diseases, are not harmless in fact respiratory problems from smoking, and sinus infections from snorting are a risk.

 Heroin has several street names, here are a few: junk, H, big H, smack, horse, skag, dope, black tar, brown sugar, china white.

 Some new users will have increased energy from the drug.

 It is difficult to wake a person who is under the influence of heroin but the person should respond in some way to audio or physical attempts, if they don’t there is a possibility of an overdose call 9-1-1 for help.

-In recent studies nearly fifty percent of young people who inject heroin reported abusing prescription drugs (opioids) before the use of heroin.
-Some reported using heroin because it is cheaper and easier to get than prescription opioids like Oxycontin.
+In studies nearly fifty percent of young people who inject heroin reported abusing prescription drugs (opioids).
+Some reported using heroin because it is cheaper and easier to get than prescription opioids like Fentanyl.